ricktaylor/btpu/draft-taylor-dtn-btpu.md

 The receiver reassembles the transferred Bundle by concatenating the Segments that share a common Transfer number in the order of their sequence number.
 When all the Segments have been received and concatenated, the receiver is assumed to pass the recombined Bundle to an upper layer for further processing.

-Transfer numbers are encoded using 32-bit unsigned integers.
+Transfer numbers are expressed as 32-bit unsigned integers.
 A sending implementation SHOULD choose a random value between 0 and 2^32-1 for the first Transfer number, and each subsequent Transfer MUST use the next numeric value in the sequence.
 To avoid placing a limit on the total number of Transfers between peers, numbers are allowed to "roll-over" via zero and repeat, i.e. the next number in the sequence is the previous number incremented by one, modulo 2^32.

 ## Interleaving Transfers